Running elections in Ghana has become expensive – Fiifi Kwetey

 Mr. Fifi Kwetey, who is a former Member of Parliament (MP) for Ketu South Constituency in the Volta Region and a former Propaganda Secretary for the NDC, made the revelation when he appeared on GTV’s Breakfast Show on Monday, October 24, 2022.

-He explained that it takes a lot of effort and resources to run a successful election across all 275 constituencies, and there is a need for individuals to come in to support it.
+He explained that it takes a lot of effort and resources to run a successful election across all 275 constituencies, and there is a need for individuals to come in to support.

 “Over the years, most of the support has been coming from MPs, and I think individuals who share the party’s ideology should come in and help,” the former MP for Ketu South Constituency reiterated.